codenothing/Nlint/doc/Nodelint.md

 Nodelint.js is the main Nodelint module that renders files/directories and formats the output.

-Nodelint.lint( Files, [Options,] Callback )
+Nodelint( Files, [Options,] Callback )
 -------------

-Nodelint.lint is the function that formats the result from the rendering module.
+Nodelint is the function that formats the result from the rendering module.
 It takes three parameters

 - **Files:** A single file path, or array of file paths to be parsed.